-We actually edited a video for VideoBlocks’ DCInno’s Coolest Company submission last year — so if you’re curious about what it’s like to work at VideoBlocks, check it out:
+We actually edited a video for VideoBlocks’ DCInno’s Coolest Company submission.
+If you’re curious about what it’s like to work at VideoBlocks, check it out here:

 Every clip is royalty-free and ready to use.
 They have over 10 million video clips (and over 2 million are in 4K!).

-Now that you know our favorite stock video sites, here are some recent EditMate videos — see if you can spot the stock footage featured!
+Now that you know our favorite stock video sites, here are some videos created with EditMate — see if you can spot the stock footage featured:

-CityInsidr uploaded only screenshots of their app and we edited a full crowdfunding video by supplementing with stock video, stock photos, animations, text graphics, a voiceover and royalty-free music.
+CityInsidr uploaded only screenshots of their app and we edited a full crowdfunding video by supplementing it with stock video, stock photos, animations, text graphics, a voiceover, and royalty-free music.

-Hoffr uploaded screenshots of their app and we edited a full explainer video by supplementing with stock videos, royalty-free music, text graphics and a voiceover.
+Hoffr uploaded screenshots of their app and we edited a full explainer video by supplementing it with stock videos, royalty-free music, text graphics, and a voiceover.